k0d3d/wp-get-code/README.txt

 Code is a mobile wallet app that leverages self custodial blockchain technology to deliver a seamless payments experience that is instant, global, and private.
 With minimal setup and support for Gutenberg and Elementor and classic editor (using a short code), you can start accepting payments effortlessly.

+Features:
+- WooCommerce checkout integration.
+Allow users pay for products using Code Wallet.
+- Content Paywall integration with support for classic, Gutenberg and Elementor editors.Allow users pay for selected posts and pages using Code Wallet.

 == Installation ==

 1. Extract the .zip file download of this repo.